ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 Loading checkpoints
 -------------------

-Checkpoints can be loaded into the training function in 2 steps:
+:class:`Checkpoints <ray.train.Checkpoint>` can be accessed in the training function with :func:`ray.train.get_checkpoint <ray.train.get_checkpoint>`.

-1. From the training function, :func:`ray.train.get_checkpoint <ray.train.get_checkpoint>` can be used to access the most recently saved :py:class:`~ray.train.Checkpoint`.
-This is useful to continue training even if there's a worker failure.
+The checkpoint can be populated in two ways:

+1. It can be auto-populated, e.g. for :ref:`automatic failure recovery <train-fault-tolerance>` or :ref:`on manual restoration <train-restore-guide>`.
-2. The checkpoint to start training with can be bootstrapped by passing in a :py:class:`~ray.train.Checkpoint` to :class:`Trainer <ray.train.trainer.BaseTrainer>` as the ``resume_from_checkpoint`` argument.
+2. The checkpoint can be passed to the :class:`Trainer <ray.train.trainer.BaseTrainer>` as the ``resume_from_checkpoint`` argument.

 .. tab-set::